fredyunivalle/romantic-saga/README.md

 - `dad-service`: Dad gives his approval or rejection.
 - `love-coordinator`: Listens to both parents and makes the final decision based on both responses.
 - `love-dashboard`: A Flask web app that shows each suitor's status (mom, dad, and final decision).
+- `bigbro-service`: A passive and sarcastic "Big Brother" who listens to Ana's thoughts and logs his judgments, without affecting the saga.
 - `rabbitmq`: The message broker that allows communication between all services.

 ---